-- Galperin, H. (forthcoming).
+- Galperin, H. (2017).
 Why Are Half of Latin Americans Not Online?
 A Four-Country Study of Reasons for Internet Non-Adoption.
 International Journal of Communciation.
-Pre-publication version ( IJOC submission.pdf
+Pre-publication version (IJOC submission.pdf

-- Galperin, H., & Greppi, C. (2016).
-Geographical Discrimination in Digital Labor Platforms.
+- Galperin, H., Cruces, G., & Greppi, C. (2017).
+Gender Interactions in Wage Bargaining: Evidence from an Online Field Experiment.
 Available at SSRN.

 - Galperin, H., Alvarez-Hamelin, I., Viecens, F. (2014).
 Do Internet Exchange Points Really Matter?
 Evidence from Bolivia.
 Available at SSRN.

 - Galperin, H., & Greppi, C. (forthcoming).
-Are online work platforms creating a frictionless global labor market?
+Geographical Discrimination in Digital Labor Platforms.
 In Graham, M. (ed.), Digital Economies at Global Margins.
 Cambridge, MA: MIT Press.